How to contribute to scikit-image¶

 To reviewers: if it is not obvious from the PR description, add a short explanation of what a branch did to the merge message and, if closing a bug, also add “Closes #123” where 123 is the issue number.

-If GitHub indicates that the branch of your Pull Request can no longer be merged automatically, merge the master branch into yours:
+If GitHub indicates that the branch of your PR can no longer be merged automatically, merge the main branch into yours:

 If any conflicts occur, they need to be fixed before continuing.
 See which files are in conflict using: